stepanataccolade/docsv2/sources/ci_languages.md

 ## Python

 ### Standard build image(s)
-By default, we will run your Python build using our standard ubuntu 14.04 Python image pre-installed with latest versions of all supported tools and services.
-The image is called u14pytall and the Dockerfile is in our [GitHub dry-dock repository](https://github.com/dry-dock/u14pytall).
-The Docker image will be pulled from our [drydock repo on Docker Hub](https://hub.docker.com/r/drydock/u14pytall/)
+By default, we will run your Python build using one of our standard ubuntu 14.04 Python images, depending on whether you need any services pre-installed in your container.
+If you do not need services, we will spin up a container with our u14pyt image.
+If you've specified any services using the `services` key in your yml, your build container will be spun up using our u14pytall image.

+The Dockerfile for u14pyt is [here](https://github.com/dry-dock/u14pyt) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14pyt/).
+The Dockerfile for u14pytall is [here](https://github.com/dry-dock/u14pytall) while the image on Docker Hub can be found [here](https://hub.docker.com/r/drydock/u14pytall/)

-The default build image for Python has the following versions installed:
+The default build images for Python have the following versions installed:

 * 2,7
 * 2.7